ipsdm/legitimacy/suggested-structure.md

  ./Docs/                           // most docs should be referenced in Agreements.md
       Tutorials/                   // tutorials on how to interact with Contracts/
-      Policies/                    //
+      Policies/
-           CODE_OF_CONDUCT.md      // how users ought to interact with eachother
+           CODE_OF_CONDUCT.md      // how users ought to interact with each other
 ```